 - Falls of Falloch

-On the final day of your 4 days in Scotland you’ll hire a car for a day trip to the Scottish Highlands.
+On the final day of your 4 days in Scotland you’ll hire a car for a road trip to Glencoe in the Scottish Highlands.
 Today you’ll get a taste of one of the most dramatic parts of the Scottish Highlands as you drive through Glen Coe!

 You’ll pick up your rental car from Glasgow [I recommend hiring a car from Auto Europe] and drive to Luss, a wee village on the banks of Loch Lomond.

 Stretch your legs and take a stroll to admire Scotland’s largest loch; there are also some cute gift shops in Luss where you can pick up unique Scottish gifts.

 You’ll continue on, passing The Green Welly Stop in Tyndrum.
 The Haggis loves pointing out the giant green gumboot painted on the building every time we drive past.
 It’s a good snack stop!

 After you pass through Tyndrum the scenery will begin to open up and you’ll be greeted by mountains and forest.

 Before long you’ll spot Buachaille Etive Mòr [commonly called ‘The Buachaille’] which is one of Glen Coe’s most dramatic mountains.
 Be sure to look out for the iconic ‘Wee White House‘ on your left; photographs of this building with the iconic backdrop of Buachaille Etive Mòr grace many biscuit tins and Scotland guidebooks.
 There is parking so you can pull over to take a snap yourself.